faker-js/faker/docs/contributing/propose-a-feature.md

 Each addition to Faker comes with associated costs.
 This encompasses initial expenses like design, implementation, review, and documentation of the feature.
 Ideally, these tasks can be delegated to the requester or another member of the community.
-Hopefully, these can be outsourced to the person requesting the feature or another person from the community.

 Moreover, ongoing maintenance of Faker incurs further costs, including awareness of the feature, a more intricate module structure, increased bundle size, and additional effort during refactoring.